 5 Minute Maximum Pace

 As you maximum 5 minute pace roughly translate to you VO2Max pace (the pace at which you consume the maximum amount of oxygen in 1 minute) this is a good measure of fitness.
-You perform the test in exactly the same way as the Functional Threshold Test but run as hard as you can on flat terrain for 5 minutes trying to maintain a constant pace for the full five minutes.
+You perform the test in exactly the same way as the Functional Threshold Test but go as hard as you can on flat terrain for 5 minutes trying to maintain a constant pace for the full five minutes.
 Whilst a great marker of fitness, sprinters tend to do better at this even though they may not maintain pace for the full 5 minutes.
-Ultra endurance athletes rarely need to train this fast, tend to have more long twitch fibres which means they are likely in general to do less well at the test and it is less representative of the type of fitness they need.

 Without proper equipment it can be tricky to test your aerobic threshold accurately (the pace at which your body starts using more lactate to fuel the pace).
 Marco and Ale (HRV4Training) have developed a way to approximate your aerobic threshold heart rate in running, but you need to be on flat even terrain for this to work effectively.
 There are other tools you can invest in if you wish for greater accuracy.
 However, arguably just as good is to have a regular loop of up to 90 minutes (it can be as little as 45) that you do at an easy conversational pace/heart rate range.
 As you get fitter you will notice that you are going faster at the same heart rate range, or at the same pace for a lower heart rate depending on the metric you are prioritising.